dileep456/Chat-with-PDFs-using-Local-Embeddings/README.md

 Introduction (1-2 minutes)
 Start with a Project Overview:

 "Welcome!
-In this video, I'll demonstrate how to use the 'Chat with PDF using Local Embeddings' app."
+In this project, I'll demonstrate how to use the 'Chat with PDF using Local Embeddings' app."
 Briefly explain the purpose:
 "This app allows you to upload PDFs, process their content, and ask questions about the content using AI models."
 Mention the technologies used: